cabforum/smime/SBR.md

    |------|-----------------------|
    | Strict | Prohibited |
    | Multipurpose and Legacy | MAY be present and SHALL NOT be marked critical.
 May include the Adobe Time-stamp X509 extension (1.2.840.113583.1.1.9.1) or the Adobe ArchiveRevInfo extension (1.2.840.113583.1.1.9.2) |

+n. `subjectKeyIdentifier` (SHOULD be present)

+   This extension SHOULD be present and SHALL NOT be marked critical.
+It SHOULD contain a value that is derived from the Public Key included in the Subscriber Certificate.

 #### 7.1.2.4 All certificates